In immediate danger? Call 112 (emergency) or 101 (police). Not immediate danger but feeling unsafe? Call 1712 — free, anonymous.

 An explanatory framework for understanding why controlling behavior occurs — and why it is so hard to change.

-⚠️ Status of this model: This is an explanatory framework and working hypothesis, not an official DSM diagnosis or scientific claim.
-It is offered as a supplementary conceptual tool.
+Status of this model: This is an explanatory framework and working hypothesis, not an official DSM diagnosis or scientific claim.
+It is offered as a supplementary conceptual tool, not a replacement for clinical assessment.

 What is context blindness?